Cyprus: Prehistoric and ancient period

-During the Late Bronze Age, the island experienced two waves of Greek settlement.
+At the end of the Bronze Age, the island experienced two waves of Greek settlement.
 The first wave consisted of Mycenaean Greek traders, who started visiting Cyprus around 1400 BC.
 A major wave of Greek settlement is believed to have taken place following the Late Bronze Age collapse of Mycenaean Greece from 1100 to 1050 BC, with the island's predominantly Greek character dating from this period.
-The first recorded name of a Cypriot king is Kushmeshusha, as appears on letters sent to Ugarit in the 13th century BCE.
 Cyprus occupies an important role in Greek mythology, being the birthplace of Aphrodite and Adonis, and home to King Cinyras, Teucer and Pygmalion.
 Literary evidence suggests an early Phoenician presence at Kition, which was under Tyrian rule at the beginning of the 10th century BC.
 Some Phoenician merchants who were believed to come from Tyre colonised the area and expanded the political influence of Kition.
 After c.
-850 BC, the sanctuaries [at the Kathari site] were rebuilt and reused by the Phoenicians.
+850 BC, the Phoenicians rebuilt and reused the sanctuaries [at the Kathari site].

-Cyprus is at a strategic location in the Middle East.
+Cyprus is at a strategic location in the Eastern Mediterranean.
 It was ruled by the Neo-Assyrian Empire for a century starting in 708 BC, before a brief spell under Egyptian rule and eventually Achaemenid rule in 545 BC.
 The Cypriots, led by Onesilus, king of Salamis, joined their fellow Greeks in the Ionian cities during the unsuccessful Ionian Revolt in 499 BC against the Achaemenids.
 The revolt was suppressed, but Cyprus managed to maintain a high degree of autonomy and remained inclined towards the Greek world.

-During the whole period of the Persian rule, there is a continuity in the reign of the Cypriot kings and during their rebellions they were crushed by Persian rulers from Asia Minor, which is an indication that the Cypriots were ruling the island with directly regulated relations with the Great King and there wasn't a Persian satrap.
+During the whole period of the Persian rule, there is a continuity in the reign of the Cypriot kings and during their rebellions they were crushed by Persian rulers from Asia Minor, which is an indication that the Cypriots were ruling the island with directly regulated relations with the Great King and there was not a Persian satrap.
 The Kingdoms of Cyprus enjoyed special privileges and a semi-autonomous status, but they were still considered vassal subjects of the Great King.

 The island was conquered by Alexander the Great in 333 BC and Cypriot navy helped Alexander during the siege of Tyre (332 BC).
-Cypriot fleet were also sent to help Amphoterus (admiral).
+The Cypriot fleet was also sent to help Amphoterus.
 In addition, Alexander had two Cypriot generals Stasander and Stasanor both from the Soli and later both became satraps in Alexander's empire.

 Following Alexander's death, the division of his empire, and the subsequent Wars of the Diadochi, Cyprus became part of the Hellenistic empire of Ptolemaic Egypt.
-It was during this period that the island was fully Hellenized.
-In 58 BC Cyprus was acquired by the Roman Republic.
+It was during this period that the island was fully Hellenised.
+In 58 BC Cyprus was acquired by the Roman Republic and became Roman Cyprus in 22 BC.